smapiot/piral/docs/tutorials/11-server-side-rendering.md

 ![Sequence of CSR](../diagrams/csr-sequence.png){.auto}

 In SSR this changes a bit.
-Now its up to the webserver to do this aggregation.
-As a side effect we cannot just expose the app shell via some static storage, we actually need a webserver handling the logic.
+Now it's up to the webserver to do this aggregation.
+As a side effect, we cannot just expose the app shell via some static storage, we actually need a webserver handling the logic.

 The diagram below shows this sequence.